List of Looney Tunes and Merrie Melodies characters: Later appearances

 A Colonel Shuffle-lookalike appears in the Tiny Toon Adventures episodes "Gang Busters" and "Fairy Tales for the 90's", voiced by Joe Alaskey and Frank Welker.
 In the first he's a prison warden of the prison in which Bugs Bunny and Daffy Duck are incarcerated, and in the second he's a toy company CEO who wants to possess ownership on Buster Bunny to market toys in his image.

 Shuffle made his last animated appearance in The Sylvester & Tweety Mysteries episode "The Cat Who Knew Too Much", under the name of Colonel Louie Z. Anna, an old rival of Granny's turned villain who tried to kidnap Tweety.

+Dr. Lorre

+Dr. Lorre is a character depicted as a mad scientist.
+He is a parody of the actor Peter Lorre.

+He first appeared in the short Hair-Raising Hare, where he tries to catch Bugs Bunny with the help of his monster Rudolph.
+He later appeared in Birth of a Notion, where he orders his dog Leopold to catch Daffy Duck.

+He has a minor appearance in the feature film Looney Tunes: Back in Action, where he is a worker at Acme Corporation in charge of torturing Damian Drake.

+Dr. Lorre appears as a supporting character in the feature film Coyote vs. Acme.

 Gabby Goat

 Gabby Goat is an animated cartoon character in the Warner Bros.
 Looney Tunes series of cartoons.

-Bob Clampett created Gabby, a loud and temperamental cynic, to be a sidekick for Porky Pig in the 1937 short Porky and Gabby, directed by Ub Iwerks, who briefly subcontracted to Leon Schlesinger Productions, producers of the Looney Tunes shorts.
+Ub Iwerks created Gabby, a loud and temperamental cynic, to be a sidekick for Porky Pig in the 1937 short Porky and Gabby, as Iwerks was briefly subcontracted to Leon Schlesinger Productions, to produce Looney Tunes films.
 The cartoon focuses on the title characters' camping trip, which is foiled by car trouble.

-Gabby made only two other golden-age animated appearances in Porky's Badtime Story and Get Rich Quick Porky, although he did briefly appear in early merchandise as well.
+Gabby made only two other golden-age animated appearances in Porky's Badtime Story and Get Rich Quick Porky (the latter of which did not involve Iwerks), before his retirement.

 The series New Looney Tunes revived the character of Gabby.